 So if you’ve come this far then I assume you’re well aware of Fight Club’s twist.
 It sure as hell took me by surprise as I went into the film having not read the novel (I’ve since read it, it’s brilliant) and had only seen the trailers which give away none of the twist.
 Jack suffers from a split personality, that additional persona being Tyler Durden who seems to manifest an increasing dominance of Jack’s mind and body the further we get into the film.

 Tyler is the ultimate anarchist but his final goal is not to destroy society but to bring mankind down to his previous hunter-gatherer level of existence, living off the land and not working a dead-end job just to buy materialistic, mass produced shit that he doesn’t need.
-Tyler intends to bring about this post-apocalyptic utopia by wiping out the credit system which, in reality, if it was possible to do, would cause worldwide chaos on a scale not dissimilar to a natural disaster of global proportions.
+Tyler intends to bring about this post-apocalyptic utopia by wiping out the credit system which, in reality, if it was possible to do, would cause worldwide chaos on a scale not dissimilar to a natural disaster of global socio-economic proportions.
 As Jack finally realises the truth of his predicament he is able to fight back against his alter ego and save Marla.
 The final scene of them holding hands as Tyler’s explosives go off is a perfectly ambiguous end to the film.

-By very definition of Jack’s situation throughout the film he is an unreliable narrator and the concept of reality within the confines of the narrative becomes completely subjective.
+By very definition of Jack’s situation throughout Fight Club he is an unreliable narrator and the concept of reality within the confines of the narrative becomes completely subjective.
 This gives Fight Club a unique appeal in that the film is like a box of Lego® blocks.
 What I make of it may be vastly different to the interpretation of the next person.
 My own personal take on the message at the film’s end is that for all of Jack’s soul searching to find the one thing he lacked in order to fill the void in his life, the solution was right there in front of him, Marla, the woman he didn’t even realise he loved or needed.
 So even though Fight Club was initially seen by critics as a testosterone fuelled tale solely made to appeal to men, it’s final message might actually be one that contradicts such a view.
 It was the love of and for a woman that healed Jack’s fractured mind and although he may have realised this a little too late, the message is there nonetheless.

 On a technical level Fight Club is flawless.
 It’s beautifully shot by DP Jeff Cronenweth (son of Jordan Cronenweth), superbly edited, has a great bespoke Dust Brothers soundtrack and makes subtle use of a variety of in-camera and digital effects.
 Whilst at times very graphic, the film isn’t overly gratuitous in its use and depiction of violence.
 Any such scenes are there to drive the narrative forward and develop the characters such as the scene depicting Jack’s viciously OTT pummelling of Jared Leto’s character Angel Face.

-The film is stuffed to bursting with so many stylistic flourishes that enhance the feeling that you’re watching a film that’s achingly self-aware with a fourth wall breaking tendency that always feels in keeping with the film’s subversive tendencies.
+The film is stuffed to bursting with so many stylistic flourishes that enhance the feeling that you’re watching a film that’s achingly self-aware with a fourth wall breaking tendency that always feels in keeping with the film’s subversive trickery.
 The on-screen text illustrating the Fürni catalogue layout of Jack’s apartment; the five times that Tyler flashes into frame early on before Jack actually meets him; the film reel coming off the spools as Tyler’s speech to the audience breaks through the fourth wall; Tyler’s final cock-shot spliced into the film, there are so many clever little touches and a level of depth that makes repeat viewings absolutely essential to gaining a full understanding as to the level of bravura filmmaking genius on display here.

 On all fronts Fight Club is a perfectly crafted and richly layered masterpiece that both demands and thoroughly rewards repeat viewings.
 I can think of no film even remotely similar to come before it.
 Indeed, it could be argued that Fight Club is a film that either straddles multiple genres, or more accurately, doesn’t actually befit such specific categorisation.
 It showcases one of the great directors of our time at the very top of his game and the same can be said for the brilliant cast.
 It is darkly shocking yet gleefully funny in equal measure.
 It gives thoughtful commentary on many aspects of society yet at times, Tyler seems to purposely contradict his own skewed message of freedom from oppression.